 In most cases – yes, however artists may determine their own reference material for the creative design of any commissioned work.
 You will always be involved in the development of the idea and you will have the opportunity to approve sketches and the direction of the final artwork.
 In some cases, where possible, the artist may conduct an in person photo shoot.

 Q. Will the artist duplicate an existing piece of their portfolio?

 Yes to some extent, however keep in mind that artists desire to maintain the integrity of the unique quality of each original piece they create.
-When dealing with original artworks there are NEVER exact duplicates, however an artist may mirror the concept, colors and subject matter in a similar artwork.
+When dealing with original artworks, there are never EXACT duplicates, however an artist may mirror the concept, colors and subject matter of a similar artwork.